be free, be happy, be peaceful

 Intimidated by other people's physical conditions and abilities in yoga (asana) practice?

-Although yoga, or unconditional love and peace is nothing to do with the levels of physical conditions and abilities, but naturally, there will be certain amount of improvement in physical conditions and abilities, as an 'unavoidable' side effect coming from regular yoga (asana) practice, whether we are aiming at it or not, or whether we like it or not.
+Although yoga, or unconditional love and peace, is nothing to do with the levels of physical conditions and abilities, but naturally, there will be certain amount of improvement in physical conditions and abilities, as an 'unavoidable' side effect coming from the regular yoga (asana) practice, whether we are aiming at it, or not, or whether we like it, or not.

-We do not intent nor expect to gain any physical fitness, strength and flexibility while performing the yoga (asana) practice, as that is not the objective or goal of performing yoga (asana) practice, and our basic yoga practice is non-identification with the impermanent conditional physical body and the thinking mind.
-But the physical and mental effect coming from the regular yoga (asana) practice is still there.
+We do not intent nor expect to gain any physical fitness, strength and flexibility while performing the yoga (asana) practice, as that is not the objective or goal of performing the yoga (asana) practice, and our basic yoga practice is non-attachment and non-identification towards the impermanent limited conditional physical body and the thinking mind.
+But the physical and mental effect coming from the regular yoga (asana) practice will still be there, as it is.

-We will never feel intimidated by anyone or anything, if we truly practice yoga and meditation.
+We will never feel intimidated by anyone or anything, if we truly practice yoga and meditation under correct understanding, right effort and right attitude.

 Om shanti.